-Join Kevin Skoglund for an in-depth discussion in this video What is security?, part of Foundations of Programming: Web Security.
+Join Kevin Skoglund for an in-depth discussion in this video What is security?, part of Programming Foundations: Web Security.

 The best place to begin our examination of the foundations of web security, is with the definition.
 Webster's Dictionary defines security as, the state of being protected or safe from harm.
 Now this is a general definition, for security in a general sense.
 What we're going to be focused on, is one particular type of security, web security.
 For web security, this means keeping your web server, and its applications, protected, or safe from harm.
 Web sites require special attention.
 They're very public.
 And they're very high-profile.
 They're different from other kinds of servers that we operate, such as mail servers or FTP servers.

 In those cases, often you have to know an IP address to even find the server.
 And then the transactions that happen on that server are often password protected.
 And they're very utilitarian in nature.
 We're just swapping data or just swapping files.
 Websites are different.
 Websites can be searched for, they're often the public face of a company.
 They're major component of the company's brand and in some cases, with a company like Amazon.com, the website is the company itself.
 Websites are different also because of the way they interact with users as well.
 Websites are viewed by human eyes.